microstream-one/examples/readme.md

-# Microstream Examples (Version < 5)
+# Microstream Examples 4.1

-Collection of examples how to work with MicroStream for version < 5.
+Collection of examples how to work with MicroStream for version 4.1.

 # MicroStream Examples (Version >= 5)